REGATTE/raspberry-pi-based-motion-detection-with-multiple-video-inputs/README.md

 home security
 you have a camera in each room.
 A typical camera would just record, but this setup will automatically fire an alert as soon as it senses a movement.

+The two streams are different.
+There will be an option to merge the stream and make it one in a new update.